 Bass performance does feel reined in during a play of The Pharcyde’s Runnin’ on Tidal, and while it doesn’t feel as if it’s the tightest, most expressive of bass performances, it avoids the looseness that could mar a track or spill up into the mid-range.

 Dynamically, it arguably isn’t as expansive, but it makes up for this with its sense of timing; the BT II is able to communicate sudden and sharp stops and starts with precision.
 A play of Forge from the Infinity War soundtrack and the Ampster BT II ably communicates the drama of the track, building as the drama unfolds, but adept at handling the more gentle moments, too.

 A switch to Nicholas Britell’s If Beale Street Could Talk soundtrack and the character of the BT II becomes clearer.

 It’s more straightforward in how it goes about its business – more clinical than musical – but it achieves a good degree of balance through the frequencies.
 The lush tones of Eden from Beale Street aren’t as emotive or grand as you’d like, but it’s still capable of sweeping you away with its detail.
 While it isn’t the heftiest of presentation, it never strikes me as being insubstantial either.

-Should you buy the Tangent Ampster BT II?
+You should buy the Tangent Ampster BT II if…

 The word that keeps recurring with the Ampster BT II is simplicity.
 If you’re looking to ease your way into the world of hi-fi, the Tangent Ampster BT II would be a fine place to start.
 It’s simple to set up, easy to use and, in tandem with the Q Acoustics 3010i, produces a sound that’s sweeping and appealing.